raganwald/raganwald.github.com/_posts/2016-12-15-what-functional-composition-can-teach-us-about-libraries-and-frameworks.md

 );}
 ```

 We can see that `mapWith` is a kind of *Template Function*: It returns a function, with its parameters (one in this case) inserted into it.
 Templates are common in front-end development.
-Here's an example from [Ember]:
+Here's a handlebars example from [Ember]:

 [Ember]: http://emberjs.com/

 ```hbs
 Hello, <strong>{{firstName}} {{lastName}}</strong>!
 ```

+Programming with templates makes for particularly readable code, because the form of the program resembles its output.
+The handlebars code looks a lot like the HTML it produces, and the core of the `mapWith` function looks a lot like the function it produces.

 ---